by PDebord and JSAGL

 “For the same reason I called upon the Justice Society,” the Phantom Stranger said.
 “He had but a limited time to act before Apokolips is phased between the dimensions.”

 Superman glanced over at the Stranger doubtfully.
 He suddenly realized that something about him just didn’t ring true.
 It was a feeling he already had about the JSAers.
 Turning to the Star-Spangled Kid, he asked him, “You’re still leading Infinity Inc., right?
 How are the Silver Scarab and the new Mister Terrific doing?”

 “They’re both fine,” the Kid said, nonplussed, then turned to Doctor Fate as if to change the subject.
 “Shouldn’t we be catching up with the Spectre soon, Fate?”

 Superman stared at him for a moment as his suspicions were confirmed.
 His x-ray vision wouldn’t work on any of the Justice Society members.
 It was almost as if some magical force was preventing him from investigating them too closely.
 Still, they had aided him, and he wasn’t sure what to do about it just yet.
 There was already so much to process about this cloning business.
 It all seemed too good to be true.
 Could this forbidding figure called Lady Death really be his dear cousin?
-He wasn’t sure of that but was determined to find out.
+He wasn’t sure of that, but he was determined to find out.

 At that moment, that the silver medallion on Lady Death’s cape made an electronic beep.